-Brazil profile
+Brazil profile - Media

 Politicians often use restrictive laws to silence journalists or media outlets, says the Committee to Protect Journalists.

-By 2017, 139 million Brazilians were online - around 50% of the population (Internetworldstats.com).
+There were 178 million internet users by July 2022, comprising 82% of the population (Internetworldstats.com).
 Mobile broadband is the main means of internet access.

 There is a "digital divide" between regions and between urban and rural areas, says Freedom House.